- SLU Brand Identity

 For general usage rules not addressed here, see the Associated Press Stylebook or the Catholic News Service Stylebook on Religion.

 abbreviations Use abbreviations and acronyms only when they are familiar to the audience.
-Always use the full version on first reference and follow with the abbreviated form or acronym in parentheses.
+Always use the full version on first reference.
 Subsequent references may be the abbreviated form or acronym.
 Note that some abbreviations could be mistaken for a word.

 academic degrees In general, the use of academic degree abbreviations following names is limited to those at the doctoral level (M.D., Ph.D., Ed.D., etc.).
 Courtesy titles before full names (e.g. Dr.) are preferred and only should be used on first reference.
 Never use both a courtesy title before a name and a degree abbreviation after a name.
+Always set all academic abbreviations off by commas.
 Do not use degree or licensure abbreviations that would be meaningless to the audience (LCSW, RPT, etc.).
-Always set all academic abbreviations off by commas.
+Academic degrees are abbreviated with periods, while licensures or other credentials do not use periods.
 See bachelor's degree, doctorate and master's degree.

 acronyms See abbreviations.